 About Dorian Simmons

-Dorian Simmons is an associate in the Technology & Privacy Group.
+Dorian Simmons is a senior associate with Alston & Bird’s Technology & Privacy Group and Privacy, Cyber & Data Strategy Team.
 Dorian focuses his practice on technology transactions and data privacy issues.
 He assists clients with technology contracting and procurement, and privacy and data security-related matters.